May 23, 2023

 There are many ways that it will help your manufacturing company to make your maintenance predictive instead of using reactive or preventive maintenance.
 Each plant contains many pieces of equipment, and you rely on each one to perform correctly in order for production to continue smoothly and to avoid downtime.

 When you get an early condition monitoring warning, you can move the relevant piece of equipment higher up your maintenance management schedule, so that your team investigates it sooner rather than later.
-In this way, making maintenance predictive often enables them to repair the part in a way that prevents it from imminent failure, saving you from having to replace costly parts on a more frequent basis.
+Making maintenance predictive often enables them to repair the part in a way that prevents it from imminent failure, saving you from having to replace costly parts on a more frequent basis.

 If you receive an early alert that a part is not performing correctly, and you investigate it and find out that it will need replacing in the very near future, you probably still have some time before it fails entirely.
 You can plan to replace it at a time that suits both your maintenance team’s schedule and your production schedule.
 Thanks to the early condition monitoring warning, the issue isn’t so urgent that it has to be dealt with immediately.
 This is especially true if you’d have to shut down part of your manufacturing plant to carry out the replacement, because that way you can choose the least inconvenient point and reduce overall downtime.